pulumi/docs/content/blog/rabbitMQ-azure/index.md

 {{< gist ItayPodhajcer 31067831e46aac84701661c2dadab99a >}}
 <br>

 Note that we are using two loops to create the required resources.
 The first one creates most of the resources (storage, firewall, networks, container, etc.) and the second one creates the DNS A records of the nodes.
-The second loop combined with the custom container startup command help us ensure that the nodes will start without failing only when the entire infrastructure is ready.
+The second loop combined with the custom container startup command helps us ensure that the nodes will start without failing only when the entire infrastructure is ready.

 This workaround is required because (at the writing of the article) Azure Container Instances do not allow manual allocation of private IP address, and because RabibtMQ’s discovery record requires those IPs which are available only after the containers are created, we end up in a chicken-and-the-egg situation.
-To overcome that, we need to allow the containers to start, but delay the execution of RabbitMQ’s startup script without blocking the container and use to our advantage the fact that RabbitMQ doesn’t start when it can‘t resolve its own host name (that is why we create those DNS records last).
+To overcome that, we need to allow the containers to start, but delay the execution of RabbitMQ’s startup script without blocking the container and use to our advantage the fact that RabbitMQ doesn’t start when it can‘t resolve its own hostname (that is why we create those DNS records last).

 ## Deploying the Stack